I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 Labyrinth Lost by Zoraida Cordova is another book about witches, dark magic, and a young girl who upends her world.

-Od Magic by Patricia McKillip and Uprooted by Naomi Novik are two poetically descriptive fantasy worlds about young apprentices learning magic in order to save their worlds from great evil, and each feature complex hierarchies and class systems.
+Od Magic by Patricia McKillip and Uprooted by Naomi Novik are two poetically descriptive fantasy worlds about young apprentices learning magic in order to save their worlds from great evil, and each features complex hierarchies and class systems.

 Harry Potter and the Sorcerer’s Stone also begins with a young child in a new, complex world of magic, a child who has powers of his own that no one else has before.
 He defeated the greatest dark lord of all time, as a baby, and no one knows how.